bjorn-ali-goransson/PowerScriptFileToInstallAndRunWordpressOnIISExpressAndMariaDB/README.md

-Installs MariaDB, PHP and Wordpress (and Adminer) to a new IIS Express site.
+Installs MariaDB, PHP and Wordpress (and Adminer, and Search Replace DB) to a new IIS Express site.

 Does not modify the computers configuration - everything is installed locally in the projects root folder.